SMAPPNYU/facebookdeprivation_bh/README.md

 ## Data

-- `bosnia_data.csv` contains the anonymized dataset used in the analysis (necessary for running all the 01_ scripts below).
+- `bosnia_data_anonym.csv` contains the anonymized dataset used in the analysis (necessary for running all the 01_ scripts below).
 Personal information about individual users has been anonymized to ensure participant privacy, and the original Facebook URLs have been replaced by random numbers.
 - `active_attrition.csv` contains baseline survey results of drop-out participants from the control group; used to calculate and evaluate attrition.
 - `deactive_attrition.csv` contains baseline survey results of drop-out participants from the treatment group; used to calculate and evaluate attrition.